thanusiv/Climby-Climb/README.md

 - [Android Studio](https://developer.android.com/studio) - IDE used to build the game
 - [Java](https://www.java.com/en/download/) - Programming language used (Created the game when I was new to programming, so I used Java instead of Kotlin)

+## Acknowledgements

+- Thanks to Platformer Art (more enemies and animations) by Kenney Vleugels (www.kenney.nl) for allowing me to use his sprites/images